Iceymann18777/metaco-javascript-client/README.md

 Our Javascript Client implements every single functionality of the API.
 You can find a detailed documentation here : [API Documentation](http://docs.metaco.apiary.io/).

 This library works in NodeJS and in the Browser.
-We developped it using the [commonjs](http://www.commonjs.org/specs/modules/1.0/) spec, and we're using [browserify](http://browserify.org/) to bundle the library into a single file usable in the browser.
+We developed it using the [commonjs](http://www.commonjs.org/specs/modules/1.0/) spec, and we're using [browserify](http://browserify.org/) to bundle the library into a single file usable in the browser.

-The NodeJS version uses [Request](https://github.com/request/request) as its only dependency, the Browser version (bundled by us) has no dependency.

 Installation
 ----------------------------------------------